SuhwanChung/suhwanchung.github.io/_posts/aiml-linear.md

 ### 3. Geometric Intuition
 Finding the parameters \( \boldsymbol{\beta} \) and error term \( \beta_0 \) from observed data points is central to solving linear regression problems.
 In one dimension, the goal is to find the line that best fits the data.
 In two dimensions, this line extends to a plane, and in higher dimensions, it becomes a hyperplane.

-{% include aligner.html images="posts/Linear regression - probability/2d.png" %}
+{% include aligner.html images="posts/aiml-linear/S1.png" %}

 Before diving deeper into high-dimensional cases, let's revisit the concept of loss functions used to calculate errors.